KevinMX/openwrt-phicomm-k2p-build/README.md

 If you want to use this config file to compile your firmware, go to [here](https://github.com/coolsnowwolf/lede/) first to get the source code repository and more config info:

-Due to stability reasons, not using mt76 open source driver for now.
-Please check [here](https://github.com/MeIsReallyBa/k2p-openwrt-mt7615_5.0.2.0) for closed source driver.
+~~Due to stability reasons, not using mt76 open source driver for now.
+Please check [here](https://github.com/MeIsReallyBa/k2p-openwrt-mt7615_5.0.2.0) for closed source driver.~~
+Using Lean's built-in wireless driver(/package/lean/mt).

 Then put the .config file under the code directory and run `make -jX V=s`, X as your CPU core number.
 If prompt "out of sync" simply run `make menuconfig` again then compile.
 Go to [releases](https://github.com/KevinMX/openwrt-phicomm-k2p-build/releases/) for prebuilt images if you prefer.

 If I keep this file up to date, you should be able to compile your own firmware.